-All of the topics in this series can be held at your community center or synagogue, and can be presented with or without the hands-on sheep activities.
-Printed materials will be provided either way.
+All presentations can be held at your community center, church, or synagogue, and can be presented with or without the hands-on sheep activities.
+Printed materials will be provided.
 You may choose to purchase single presentations or a package of four.

 David the psalmist: standing naked before god

 This interactive experience draws parallels between shearing a sheep and the meaning of the 23rd Psalm (The Lord is My Shepherd).
-Demonstrations bring to life God's rod and staff, the paths of righteousness, and the reason we should all be confident in saying "I will fear no evil".
+Demonstrations bring to life God's rod and staff, the paths of righteousness, and the reason we should all be confident saying, "I will fear no evil".

 The binding of isaac: a ram caught in a thicket